cmatmsu/oyun/_posts/2011-06-16-Getting-Started.md

 title: Getting Started
 ---

-To get a tournament going in Logos, you'll need to (i) write a set of players, (ii) load them up, and (iii) run a tournament of your choice.
+To get a tournament going in Oyun, you'll need to (i) write a set of players, (ii) load them up, and (iii) run a tournament of your choice.

 Writing Players
 ===============

-Tournaments in Logos can be run with two different sorts of players: built-in players and external players written as finite state machines.
+Tournaments in Oyun can be run with two different sorts of players: built-in players and external players written as finite state machines.
 There are only two sorts of built-in players available: one player which makes random moves, and one which plays the tit-for-tat strategy.

-If you want to write a player, you'll need to learn the Logos finite state machine format.
+If you want to write a player, you'll need to learn the Oyun finite state machine format.
 A finite state machine is like a very simple programming language.
 In this format, you tell your player which move to make, and then how to respond to moves made by its opponent.